• IELTS

 • Superlative degree of comparison

-Let's dive deeper into these three levels of degree of comparison and how they are used in different situations.
+Let's explore these three levels of degree of comparison in IELTS and how they are used in different situations.

 Positive Degree of Comparison

 When an adjective is in its original form, it is referred to as a positive degree of comparison.
-It only helps to understand the characteristics of a noun.
+Understanding the characteristics of a noun only helps when the adjective is in its original form.

 • The sky is clear.